ninioArtillero/RTG/README.md

 * Open a terminal at the repository root (where _this_ file is located)
   * Run `cabal repl` or
   * If installed using Nix: run `./run.sh`, select `default` and wait for the input prompt.
+* Sample names used in some pattern functions match those of the `DirtSamples` quark installed by `SuperDirt`. a list of them can be printed by running `~dirt.postSampleInfo;` in SuperCollider.

 ### Current API functions